 When Corey bleeds out, he asks the Gemstone siblings not to try to save his life or call for help, but to pray for him.
 Jesse starts out quite stilted, but as they pray, the kids’ prayer becomes more and more authentic.
 For once, I truly believe they are in touch with God.
 They forgive Corey.

 The rest of the finale happens fast… it fits the rest of the episode: so much plot you wonder why the rest of the season was so fucking slow.
 And the ending is so happy, you wonder who it’s happy for.
 The Gemstones don’t deserve it, but maybe that’s just life.
 The very rich can, and do, get away with murder.
-Even Jesse’s petulant sons find their places in the family’s congregation, but it’s not about the importance of family: it’s about the benefits of conforming to upper-upper-upper-class life.
+Even Jesse’s petulant sons find their places in the family’s congregation, but the show is not really about the importance of family: it’s about the benefits of conforming to upper-upper-upper-class life.

 “He said it’s not over.
 The evil is still here.” –Maggie Holvey, The X-Files S2E21 “The Calusari”